Heaviside–Lorentz units

 Heaviside–Lorentz units (or Lorentz–Heaviside units) constitute a system of units and quantities that extends the CGS with a particular set of equations that defines electromagnetic quantities, named for Oliver Heaviside and Hendrik Antoon Lorentz.
 They share with the CGS-Gaussian system that the electric constant ε_{0} and magnetic constant µ_{0} do not appear in the defining equations for electromagnetism, having been incorporated implicitly into the electromagnetic quantities.
 Heaviside–Lorentz units may be thought of as normalizing ε_{0} = 1 and µ_{0} = 1, while at the same time revising Maxwell's equations to use the speed of light c instead.

 The Heaviside–Lorentz unit system, like the International System of Quantities upon which the SI system is based, but unlike the CGS-Gaussian system, is rationalized, with the result that there are no factors of 4π appearing explicitly in Maxwell's equations.
 That this system is rationalized partly explains its appeal in quantum field theory: the Lagrangian underlying the theory does not have any factors of 4π when this system is used.
 Consequently, electromagnetic quantities in the Heaviside–Lorentz system differ by factors of √4π in the definitions of the electric and magnetic fields and of electric charge.
-It is often used in relativistic calculations, and are used in particle physics.
+Heaviside–Lorentz units are often used in relativistic calculations, and are used in particle physics.
 They are particularly convenient when performing calculations in spatial dimensions greater than three such as in string theory.

 Motivation

-In the mid-late 19th Century, electromagnetic measurements were frequently made in either the so-called electrostatic (ESU) or electromagnetic (EMU) systems of units.
+In the mid-late 19th century, electromagnetic measurements were frequently made in either the so-named electrostatic (ESU) or electromagnetic (EMU) systems of units.
 These were based respectively on Coulomb's and Ampere's Law.
-Use of these systems, as with to the subsequently developed Gaussian CGS units, resulted in many factors of 4π appearing in formulas for electromagnetic results, including those without circular or spherical symmetry.
-For example, in the CGS-Gaussian system, the capacitance of sphere of radius r is r while that of a parallel plate capacitor is A/4πd, where A is the area of the plates and d is their separation.
+Use of these systems, as with to the subsequently developed Gaussian CGS units, resulted in many factors of 4π appearing in formulas for electromagnetic results, including those without any circular or spherical symmetry.

+For example, in the CGS-Gaussian system, the capacitance of sphere of radius r is r while that of a parallel plate capacitor is A/4πd, where A is the area of the smaller plate and d is their separation.

-Heaviside, who was an important, though somewhat isolated, early theorist of electromagnetism, suggested in 1882 that the irrational appearance of 4π in these sorts of relations could be removed by redefining the unit of the charges and fields.
+Heaviside, who was an important, though somewhat personally isolated, early theorist of electromagnetism, suggested in 1882 that the irrational appearance of 4π in these sorts of relations could be removed by redefining the units for charges and fields.